phenixphp/phenix-docs/src/guide/providers.md

 ## Resolve from container

-The `make` method allows to obtain objects from the container in a simple way.
+The `make` method allows obtaining objects from the container in a simple way.

 ```php
 use Phenix\App;